 Taking your workout inside gives you a lot more control over the elements, whether it’s in your living room or at a gym.
-The latter also adds an element of social motivation, which might even help you push yourself that extra mile.
-Indoor workouts can also have a lot more variety due to the availability of equipment and classes, whether streaming or in person.
+Another advantage of indoor exercise vs. outdoor exercise is the element of social motivation, which might even help you push yourself that extra mile and establish accountability.

 Your sock size shouldn’t be a guessing game.
 Our socks range from small to double XL, but the best way to know the perfect fit for you is to match your shoe size to the chart on the left.
 That way, you’ll know the size you select will give you the fit and feel you expect.

 Between sizes?
 Go with your gut, but rest assured that your socks will still fit great.
 If you receive your order and find yourself wishing you’d gone up or down a size, just let us know.
 We’ll happily send you replacements for your preferred size.

 Concerned about laundry mix-ups?
 All FITS® socks are coordinated by color and size, based on the colors you see on the size chart.
 So, you won’t have to worry about mixing up your sizes with the other FITS® wearers in your home.
 (But stray socks mysteriously going missing in the dryer?
 Unfortunately, we can’t help with that.)

 Sock sizes are typically measured in inches, not by your shoe size.
 So, a sock size 6-8 will comfortably fit someone whose feet are between six and eight inches long.
 However, at FITS®, we make it easy for you to choose the ideal sock size without having to measure your foot.
 Simply use our sock size conversion chart based on your shoe size to select the right fit for you.